Frances Micklethwait: Pre-war research at the Royal College of Science (now Imperial College)

 After obtaining her degree, Micklethwait 'carried out a substantial and varied series of researches' in the field of organic chemistry, a relatively new area of science that would be of major global importance.[1]
-From 1901 to 1912 she worked mainly with G T Morgan, later Sir Gilbert Morgan, during which she received a Beit Research Fellowship for the excellence of her work.
+From 1901 to 1912 she worked mainly with Gilbert Thomas Morgan, during which she received a Beit Research Fellowship for the excellence of her work.
 With Morgan, Micklethwait co-authored 22 research papers and became one of the most prolific female authors of chemistry publications of her time.

 Wartime research

 Officially, Frances Micklethwait's MBE was for her work as an 'Experimental Chemical Supply Officer, Trench Warfare Department, Ministry of Munitions.'
 But the true value of her research was in chemical warfare: "[o]fficial secrecy has obscured the wartime activities of the chemist Frances Micklethwait, who... joined a research team at Imperial College investigating chemical weapons during the War.
 She was among the first to study mustard gas, a particularly pernicious chemical because, unlike chlorine, it is invisible and its effects are not immediately noticeable".
-A colleague later recalled noticing her and her fellow workers 'popping into the corridor every now and again to see how the experimental blisters on their arms were getting on.' ...
-Micklethwait was decorated after the War, but because the work was top-secret, its significance has only recently begun to be appreciated.'
+A colleague later recalled noticing her and her fellow workers "popping into the corridor every now and again to see how the experimental blisters on their arms were getting on. ...
+Micklethwait was decorated after the War, but because the work was top-secret, its significance has only recently begun to be appreciated."
 At Imperial, Micklethwait worked alongside Martha Annie Whiteley, one of the inventors of tear gas.